csvinod/GetStuffDone/README.md

     Each customer has one or more Orders -->
-        Each order contains one or more Items to be serviced --> Each service contains details of what needs to be done
+        Each order contains one or more Items to be serviced --> Each service contains details of what needs to be done A shopping cart is treated as just an Unconfirmed order, with only one possible Unconfirmed order per Customer, as this simplifies the overall design greatly.

 The server exposes a REST API to the client -- the API definition may not be strictly following all conventions at the moment.

-Web UI uses the Google Material UI toolkit for a standardized look and feel
+Web UI uses the Google Material UI toolkit for a standardized look and feel.

 A number of improvements are possible to the code quality.
 But the key focus was to demonstrate how a template approach can be taken for multiple services.